-For this situation, one solution is to place a round seg bifocal on one lens, low and out of the way.
-If the golfer is right handed, the segment would be on the right lens, so that when teeing off, the view of the fairway is unobstructed to the left.
+For this situation, one past solution was to place a round seg bifocal on one lens, low and out of the way.
+If the golfer was right handed, the segment would be on the right lens so that when teeing off, the view of the fairway is unobstructed to the left.
 The view downward at the ball is also unobstructed at the tee and on the green.
 For a lefty, the seg would be set on the left lens, also low and out of the way.

 To jot on the score card, the golfer tilts his head and looks through the seg.

-Golfers that are comfortable with progressive lenses will find that progressives designed for more active lifestyle, such as Varilux Physio, or Varilux X Series lenses are a better choice than those progressives more suited to an office environment.
-These lenses are available in Grey, Brown, and Graphite Green as Transitions Signature VII, as well as in Transitions Vantage for a versatile polarized choice.
+Progressives designed for more active lifestyle, such as Varilux Physio, or Varilux X Series lenses are a better choice than those progressives more suited to an office environment, and are available in Grey, Brown, and Graphite Green as Transitions Signature VII, as well as in Transitions Vantage for a versatile polarized choice.

 Crizal anti-reflective coatings on the lenses, such as the new Crizal Sapphire 360 UV, wil enhance the clarity of the lens, and eliminate the annoying reflections off the back of the lens that can make it hard to spot the ball.

 Sun protection is important, both to reduce glare on the course, and to shield the eyes from high energy solar radiation that can damage the retina over time.
 For long periods on the course, this is vitally important.